-The central government of the Ming empire 明 (1368-1644) was also structured in this pattern: the Grand Secretariat (neige 內閣), successor of the Imperial Secretariat (zhongshusheng 中書省) was assisting the emperor and coordinated by means of the Department of State Affairs (shangshusheng 尚書省) the work of the Six Ministries (liubu 六部) for Personnel (libu 吏部), Revenue (hubu 戶部), Rites (libu 禮部), War (bingbu 兵部), Justice (xingbu 刑部), and Public Works (gongbu 工部).
+The central government of the Ming empire 明 (1368-1644) was also structured in this pattern: the Grand Secretariat (neige 內閣), successor of the Palace Secretariat (zhongshusheng 中書省) was assisting the emperor and coordinated by means of the Department of State Affairs (shangshusheng 尚書省) the work of the Six Ministries (liubu 六部) for Personnel (libu 吏部), Revenue (hubu 戶部), Rites (libu 禮部), War (bingbu 兵部), Justice (xingbu 刑部), and Public Works (gongbu 工部).
 The Censorate (duchayuan 都察院; before called yushitai 御史台) surveyed and assessed the work of imperial officials was also an old institution with a new name.

 The first emperor of Ming, Emperor Taizu 明太祖 (r.
-1368-1398), in his persecution mania abolished the Secretariat, the Censorate and the Chief Military Commission (dudufu 都督府) and personally took over the responsibility and administration of the respective ressorts, the Six Ministries, the Five Military Commissions (wu junfu 五軍府), and the censorate ressorts: a whole administration level was cut out and only partially rebuilt by the following emperors.
+1368-1398), in his paranoia, abolished the Secretariat, the Censorate and the Chief Military Commission (dudufu 都督府) and personally took over the responsibility and administration of the respective ressorts, the Six Ministries, the Five Military Commissions (wu junfu 五軍府), and the censorate ressorts: A whole administration level was cut out and only partially rebuilt by the following emperors.
 The Grand Secretariat was reinstalled, but without being staffed with Ground Counsellors.

 Of special interest during the Ming period is the vast imperial household that was staffed with thousands of eunuchs, headed by the Directorate of Palace Attendants (neishijian 內史監), and divided into different directorates (jian 監) and Services (ju 局) that had to administer the staff, the rites, food, documents, stables, seals, gardens, state-owned manufacturies and so on.
 Famous for its intrigues and acting as the eunuch's secret service was the so-called Western Depot (xichang 西廠).

 The Ming emperors took over the provincial administration system of the Yuan empire 元 (1279-1368), and the 13 Ming provinces (sheng 省) are the origin of the modern provinces.
 On the provincial level, the central government structure was copied, and there existed three provincial commissions: one civil, one military, and one for surveillance.
-Below province level were the prefectures (fu 府) administered prefects (zhifu 知府) and second-class prefectures (zhou 州) administered by subprefects (zhouzhou 知州), the lowest unit was the district (xian 縣) headed by a magistrate (zhixian 知縣).
+Below province level were the prefectures (fu 府) administered prefects (zhifu 知府) and second-class prefectures (zhou 州) administered by prefects (zhouzhou 知州), the lowest unit was the district (xian 縣) headed by a magistrate (zhixian 知縣).

 Official recruitment was exerted by an examination system that theoretically allowed everyone to link the ranks of imperial officials if he had enough time, money and strenth to learn and to write an "eight-legged essay" (baguwen 八股文).
-When passing the provincial examinations, scholars were bestowed the title of "Cultivated Talents" (xiucai 秀才), passing the metropolitan examination, they obtained the title of "Graduate" (jinshi 進士).
+When passing the provincial examinations, scholars were bestowed the title of "Cultivated Talents" (xiucai 秀才), passing the metropolitan examination, they obtained the title of "Metropolitan Graduate" (jinshi 進士).